-After the WebMux[TM] is rebooted, the statistics of the incoming package, outgoing package, etc will be displayed on LCD periodically.
+After the WebMux[TM] is rebooted, the statistics of the incoming packets, outgoing packets, etc will be displayed on LCD periodically.

 Factory Reset:

 Pressing the "down" button or the "x" button at the "Reboot Now?" screen will bring you to the factory reset option.
 You will see: